rwth-i6/pytorch-to-returnn/README.md

 on-the-fly
 (without the need to rewrite the code;
 it translates the code on AST level in the way above on-the-fly).
+I.e. it basically replaces
+`import torch` by `from pytorch_to_returnn import torch` -- that's all it does.

 This is via our [generic Python import wrapper `pytorch_to_returnn.import_wrapper`](pytorch_to_returnn/import_wrapper).

 Example for [Parallel WaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN):